stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 >“[AI] tools suddenly make it really easy to do all kinds of things, very quickly, that used to be hard and slow.
 Many of these things used to be essential to the intrinsic value of university work—planning, decision-making, struggling, searching, assessing sources, grappling with difficult texts, and learning to accept the discomfort of uncertainty.
 AI tools remove problems.
 But some of the problems they remove are useful to have and to solve as a human.
 Students will find it really difficult to distinguish between what problems are good to solve quickly with AI, and which problems are more valuable to solve themselves.”

 I would argue that Thorpe doesn't go quite far enough.
 Not only are many of these problems and difficulties "useful to have and to solve as a human," these struggles are *precisely the things that make us human and allow us to become more humane*.
-Among the many problems I believe you should solve yourself if you are interested in being intelligent and, you know, a human being:
+Among the many problems I believe you should solve yourself if you are interested in being intelligent and growing as a human being:

-- reading,
+- reading widely,
 - interpreting the meaning of texts and other artifacts,
 - *inventio* (discovering your own arguments and ideas),
 - research,
 - evaluating sources of information,
 - planning and organizing writing,
-- drafting,
+- drafting writing,
 - revising your writing (and evaluating feedback from others on your writing).

 AI can disrupt or replace many or all of these processes; the consequences of doing so, however, are exceedingly grim.